What Is Spalling of Concrete?

-Spalling of concrete at fires is the breaking-off of layers of a concrete surface in response to applied heat.
+Spalling of concrete, also known as spalling concrete meaning, at fires is the breaking-off of layers of a concrete surface in response to applied heat.

 Spalling may be either localized and widespread depending upon the fire and concrete condition, particularly moisture content, and the susceptibility to the break-up of heat-unstable aggregate particles.